 I woke on a dusty road.
 It was the path of my life.

-The dust swirled about me on my knees and I felt warm because there were footsteps beside me, guiding me.
+The dust swirled about me on my knees and I felt warmth because there were footsteps beside me, guiding me.

 Hands that held me and helped me along.